Moment marketing and how predictive AI algorithms can help

 To exemplify further let’s look at book retailing.
 There is a historic rationale behind the traditional period-based best seller list (the Top 10 of the year, or of the month):

 - Showing the best sellers makes people buy more

-- Best seller lists make people buy from the head of the list and not form the long tail.
+- Best seller lists make people buy from the head of the list and not from the long tail.

 However, as bookstores went online the game changed.

 People got now easy access to the long tail.
-Consequently, making people buy more means now:
+Consequently, making people buy more now requires the retailer to:

 - Expose more products

 - Make the list more volatile